 Madison saved money and was comparatively rich.
-To add to his fortune, however, or that of rich.
-To add to his fortune, however, or that of his widow, Congress purchased his manuscript pa-pers and paid \$30,000 for them.
-James Monroe, the sixth President of the United States, died in New York so poor that his remains found a resting place through the charity of one of his friends.
-They remain in a cemetery in School street but no present marks the spot where street, but no monument marks the spot where they repose.
+To add to his fortune, however, or that of his widow, Congress purchased his manuscript pa-pers and paid \$30 00 for them.
+James Monroe, the sixth President of the United

+States, died in New York so poor that his remains found a resting place through the charity of one of his friends.
+They remain in a cemetery in School street, but no monument marks the spot where they repose.